vinkla/extended-acf/README.md

 ## Custom Settings

-If you want to add custom settings to the fields, you can use the `with` method.
-Please note that if you use settings which are already registerd on the field, they'll be overwritten.
+If you want to add custom settings to the fields, you can use the `withSettings` method.
+If you add settings which are already registered on the field, they'll be overwritten.

 ```php
 Text::make('Name')